antonk52/rainbow-actions/README.md

 ## Caveat

 Both basic and advanced usage work using the Proxy object.
-This means if you are not 100% confident about your types than developers may accidentally dispatch incorrect actions since any method on the created action namespace will be a valid action creator.
+This means if you are not 100% confident about your types, then developers may accidentally dispatch incorrect actions since any method on the created action namespace will be a valid action creator.
 If this sounds scary, worry no more, this package also provides a safe version.

 ## Safe usage

-If you prefer to avoid the Proxy usage or are not 100% confident in the typescript types in your project you can use the safe version.
+If you prefer to avoid the Proxy usage or are not 100% confident in the typescript types in your project, you can use the safe version.
 It requires to pass all of the actions for the namespace to be accessible.

 ```typescript
 import {createActions} from 'rainbow-actions/safe'